 “You honestly believed I was finished with you?” asked 2020.

-In the wee hours of Sunday morning, we awoke to unusual, house-shaking, car-alarm-setting-off thunder and dry lightening strikes that set off wildfires all over the San Francisco Bay Area.
+In the wee hours of Sunday morning, we awoke to unusual, house-shaking, car-alarm-setting-off thunder and dry lightning strikes that set off wildfires all over the San Francisco Bay Area.
 We are surrounded as I type.

 Clear out the refrigerator and freezer